Top 10 Most Expensive Check Engine Light Repairs

 It’s always worth trying to rule out a few possibilities first, though, so you can do the following before taking it to an auto repair shop: tighten the fuel cap, check you’re not low on oil and other fluids, and then see if the light is still displaying.

-Maintain Your Engine with These 5 Maintenance Tips
+Maintain Your Engine with These 5 Car Maintenance Tips

-- Regularly change your oil—The engine oil keeps all moving parts lubricated to keep wear-and-tear at a minimum.
-Oil also traps all dust, dirt, and sediments that run through your vehicle to keep surrounding parts protected.
-Getting an oil change should be done throughout the year.
+- Regularly change your oil.
+The engine oil keeps all moving parts and hoses lubricated to keep wear and tear at a minimum.
+Oil traps dust, dirt, and sediments that run through your vehicle.
+Get an oil change throughout the year.

-- Replace dirty air filters—Constricted airflow causes fuel to not burn completely, which results in reduced mileage, and increased emissions.
-Your engine needs to breathe properly to function well throughout the year.
+- Replace dirty air filters. – Constricted airflow causes fuel to not burn completely, which results in reduced gas mileage, lower fuel economy, and increased emissions.
+Your car’s engine needs to breathe properly to function well throughout the year.

-- Avoid driving with low gas—Driving when the low fuel warning light turns on can result in sediment and junk reaching your engine, which causes premature damage.
-Also, ensure the gas cap is tightened up to avoid your check engine light from turning on.
+- Avoid driving with low gas. – Driving when the low fuel warning light turns on can result in sediment and junk reaching your engine, which causes premature damage.
+Also, ensure the gas cap is tightened to prevent your check engine light from turning on.

 Avoid Paying Thousands in Repair and Maintenance Costs

 Looking after your car requires two things.
-First, there’s the regular essential maintenance as recommended in your vehicle owner’s manual.
-Then, there are the repairs that can become necessary at any point, but particularly when the vehicle gets older and has more miles on the clock.
+First, regular essential maintenance is recommended in your vehicle owner’s manual.
+Secondly, there are the repairs that can become necessary at any point, particularly when the vehicle gets older and has more miles on the clock.
+If the check engine light illuminates your dashboard, you can prepare.

-The best way to protect yourself against the cost of the top check engine problems is by investing in an extended auto warranty.
-If the vehicle’s manufacturer warranty has run out, then take a look at Endurance extended warranty coverage—it’s the most comprehensive package you can get on the market.
+The best way to protect yourself against the cost of the top check engine problems is by investing in an extended auto warranty or auto protection plan.
+If the vehicle’s manufacturer warranty has run out, then take a look at Endurance Warranty coverage – it’s the most comprehensive package you can get on the market.

 Choose from a selection of plans designed to meet the needs of drivers with different needs and budgets.
-With every coverage plan, you get 24/7 roadside assistance as well as trip interruption cost cover and substitute transportation while your vehicle’s in the repair shop.
+With every coverage plan, you get 24/7 roadside assistance, trip interruption coverage, and substitute transportation while your vehicle’s in the repair shop.

-Plus, on top of the coverage you get with the plan, you get a year’s free membership of Endurance Elite, which gives you access to a host of other everyday driver benefits—the things that come in really useful whether you run into problems with your vehicle or not.
+Plus, on top of the coverage with the plan, you get a FREE year of Endurance Elite Benefits, which gives you access to a host of other everyday driver benefits.
+Get valuable services in case you run into problems with your vehicle, like complete tire coverage, key fob replacement, and more.
 Get started today by requesting a free, no-obligation quote.
+Learn more about check engine repairs, car and SUV extended warranties, and how-to articles on the Endurance blog.